 I made this recipe with apricots instead of cherries.
 I served tastes of the recipe at several classes and events, and it was a very popular recipe.
 Adults and children both really liked it and a lot of people asked for the recipe and said they were going to make it.
 I did feel it was a bit light on the "crumble", so I increased the oats a bit for what I felt was a better fruit/topping ratio.

-1. Preheat the oven to 350° F.
+- Preheat oven to 350 degrees F.

-5. In a separate bowl mix together the flour, oats, brown sugar, and salt.
-Add the melted butter and mix together until the texture is coarse with some clumps.
-Distribute the oat topping over the fruit.
+- In a medium bowl, mix together the flour, oats and brown sugar.
+Add the melted butter and stir until the texture is coarse with some clumps.

-7. Refrigerate leftovers within 2 hours
+- Refrigerate leftovers within 2 hours.